MeloLab/CofactorParameterization/Martini3/README.md

 in [R. Barriga's MSc. thesis](https://run.unl.pt/bitstream/10362/151163/1/Thesis_RodrigoBarrigaAlves%20-%20Final%20Version.pdf).

 The parameters, in GROMACS format, are in `nucleotides.itp`.
-They are currently considered v0.9 (practically final), pending publication/review, and have undergone some changes from the ones in R.
+They are currently considered v0.91 (practically final), pending publication/review, and have undergone some changes from the ones in R.
-Barriga's thesis, including the extension to new molecules.
+Barriga's thesis, including the extension to new molecules (check the commit logs for more details).
 You can find the parameters used in the thesis under the [`M3_beta tag`](https://github.com/MeloLab/CofactorParameterization/tree/M3_beta).